git/git.github.io/General-Application-Information.md

 The process of reviewing microproject patches and applications on the mailing list can take a lot of time.
-Depending on your experience and the tools you are already familiar or not with, it can also take some time to set up and get used to properly sending emails and patches to the mailing list, interacting with people on the mailing list, reading the documentation, getting used to the code base, etc. That's why we
+Depending on your experience and the tools you are already familiar with or not, it can also take some time to set up and get used to properly sending emails and patches to the mailing list, interacting with people on the mailing list, reading the documentation, getting used to the code base, etc. That's why we